unchihugo/FluentFlyout/README.md

 ### Issues
 - FluentFlyout might interfere with certain apps/games in **Fullscreen**, try setting the program's window mode to **Borderless Fullscreen** for now
 - Windows 10 UI might not look as expected
-- Still trying to cut down in size and remove the included WinForms .dlls

 ## Contributing 💖
 Please feel free to contribute in any way you can!
 Check out [CONTRIBUTING.md](https://github.com/unchihugo/FluentFlyout/blob/master/.github/CONTRIBUTING.md) to get started.